Augustinetharakan12/My-Interview-Preps/competitive-programming/arrays/README.md

 1. Given a sequence A of size N, find the length of the longest increasing subsequence from a given sequence .
 1. Given an expression string exp.
 Examine whether the pairs and the orders of “{“,”}”,”(“,”)”,”[“,”]” are correct in exp.
 1. Given an array with n distinct elements, convert the given array to a reduced form where all elements are in range from 0 to n-1.
 The order of elements is same, i.e., 0 is placed in place of smallest element, 1 is placed for second smallest element, … n-1 is placed for largest element.
+1. Design a system that takes big URLs like “http://www.geeksforgeeks.org/count-sum-of-digits-in-numbers-from-1-to-n/” and converts them into a short 6 character URL.
+It is given that URLs are stored in database and every URL has an associated integer id.
+So your program should take an integer id and generate a 6 character long URL.